ramya-raghu25/Master-Thesis-project/README.md

-# Master-Thesis-project
+# Master-Thesis-Project
-Open Set Recognition in Semantic Segmentation
+# Open Set Recognition in Semantic Segmentation

   Deep Neural Networks have recently shown great success in many machine learning domains and problems.
 Traditional machine learning models assume that the classes encountered during testing is always a subset of the classes encountered during training, or in other words, a closed set.
 However,